-Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations J. Robert Lovejoy 70 Years Director since 2004; Partner and Chief Administrative Officer of Deimos Asset Management LLC, a privately owned multi-strategy hedge fund management company, since February 2015.
-Founder and principal of J.R.
+Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations

+Name and Age

+Director since 2004 and Independent Lead Director since 2011; Founder and principal of J.R.
 Lovejoy & Co.
-LLC, providing consulting and advisory services to corporate, investment and financial clients; Director from 2000 to 2013, Chairman from 2011 to 2013, and Interim Chief Executive Officer from 2011 to 2012 of Orient-Express Hotels Ltd., (now called Belmond Ltd.), a New York Stock Exchange listed luxury lodging company and sophisticated adventure travel operator; Partner, Chief Administrative Officer and General Counsel of Coatue Management LLC, a privately owned investment management company, from 2009 through 2010; Managing Director of Groton Partners, LLC, merchant bankers, from 2006 to 2009; Senior Managing Director of Ripplewood Holdings, LLC, a private equity investment firm, from 2000 to 2005; a Managing Director of Lazard Freres & Co.
-LLC and a General Partner of Lazard's predecessor partnership for over 15 years prior to 2000.
+LLC, providing consulting and advisory services to corporate, investment and financial clients; Partner and Chief Administrative Officer of Deimos Asset Management LLC, a privately owned multi-strategy fund management company, from 2015 to 2016.
+Director from 2000 to 2013, Chairman from 2011 to 2013, and Interim Chief Executive Officer from 2011 to 2012 of Orient-Express Hotels Ltd., (now called Belmond Ltd.), a New York Stock Exchange listed luxury lodging and adventure travel company; Partner, Chief Administrative Officer and General Counsel of Coatue Management LLC, a privately owned investment management company, from 2009 through 2010; Managing Director of Groton Partners, LLC, merchant bankers, from 2006 to 2009; Senior Managing Director of Ripplewood Holdings, LLC, a private equity investment firm, from 2000 to 2005; Managing Director of Lazard Freres & Co.
+LLC and General Partner of Lazard's predecessor partnership from 1984 to 2000; Partner, and previously Associate of Davis Polk & Wardwell, law firm, from 1971 to 1984.
 Mr. Lovejoy, an attorney, has extensive experience in asset management and investment and merchant banking, and throughout his career has been involved in raising capital in private and public transactions, mergers and acquisitions, business law and accounting issues.
-His exposure to these areas makes him a valued member of our board of directors.
-Directors to continu ue in office until the 2017 Annual Meeting Charles Biederman Director since 1989; Chairman from 2008 to 2010 of Universal Development Company, a commercial general contractor engaged in turnkey hotel, commercial and residential projects; Principal of Sunstone Hotel Investors, LLC, a company engaged in the management, ownership and development of hotel properties, from 1994 to 2007; Executive Vice President of Sunstone Hotel Investors, Inc., a real estate investment trust engaged in the ownership of hotel properties, from 1994 to 1998 and Vice Chairman of Sunstone Hotel Investors from 1998 to 1999.
-Mr. Biederman, a professional architect, was involved for many years in the development and construction of residential communities.
-He subsequently became involved, as an executive officer and a director, in the activities of a publicly traded real estate investment trust engaged in the ownership of hotel properties and developed, as an investor, principal and partner, residential properties and hotels.
-In his business activities he has been involved in all aspects of real estate ownership and operation and in real estate development, which includes financing and related financial matters.
+His extensive experience in these areas makes him a valued member of our board of directors.